alaka03aj/PyForecast/ReadMe.md

 ## Made for GitHub Copilot Hackathon

 ## Description
 This is a simple weather forecasting tool that uses the OpenWeatherMap API to retrieve weather data for a given city.
-The tool will display the current weather conditions, as well as a 5-day forecast.
-The tool will also display a graph of the temperature and humidity for the next 5 days.

 ## Installation
 To install the tool, simply clone the repository and run the following command in the terminal: